This note is designed by the ‘Basics in Maths’ team. These notes to do help the intermediate First-year Maths students.

 P = (0, y, z)

-Let P divides AB in the ratio k:1
+Let P divides AB int eh ratio k:1

 YZ-plane divides AB in the ratio – 2:3